-Families and children who have experienced adoption through The Village Family Service Center and Lutheran Social Services of North Dakota share their stories through this gallery of photos.
+Families who have experienced the joys of adoption share their stories through this gallery of photos.

 We started our adoption process in 2014, and we were only on the “official list” for about six months when we were chosen by a birth family!
 Our adoption process could not have been more perfect.
 We were chosen about three months before our baby was born, so that gave us time to prepare!
 Our miracle was born about two hours before her due date, and our lives have been forever changed since then!
 She just turned 7 months, and our adoption was actually just finalized.
 We have an open adoption with our daughter’s birth parents.
 We send periodic updates and pictures and meet face to face a couple times per year.
 One thing to remember with adoption is that no two adoptions are the same – everyone’s situation is different, and things can change over time.
 The birth parent relationship may become more or less open over time.
 We went into adoption with very open minds and were willing to work with birth parents, wherever they might be with things.
 We are so very thankful to be blessed with our miracle!